 About Land of Smiles

-- Land of Smiles, an interactive oral health educational program, is offered by Delta Dental of Illinois Foundation free of charge to Illinois elementary schools statewide.
-This program supports the Foundation’s mission to improve oral health in Illinois by teaching children the importance of oral health, and how to care for their teeth to prevent tooth decay and other oral health conditions.
+- Land of Smiles, an interactive oral health educational program, is offered by Delta Dental of Illinois Foundation to Illinois elementary schools statewide.
+This free program supports the Foundation’s mission to improve oral health in Illinois by teaching children the importance of oral health care and how to care for their teeth to prevent tooth decay or cavities.

 - Although largely preventable, the U.S. Surgeon General identifies tooth decay as the most common chronic childhood disease affecting children.

 - Childhood is the time when good oral health habits should begin.
 Education is the key to preventing oral health disease and establishing a lifetime of healthy smiles.
 Land of Smiles focuses on educating in a manner that is easy for children to understand and apply to their lives.